 Comparisons

-An honest Publer vs posthell comparison for solo founders, where Publer wins on breadth and a free tier, and where posthell fits a founder better.
+An honest Publer vs posthell comparison for a small business owner: Publer wins on breadth and a free tier, posthell writes the posts for you.
+Where each fits.

 The short version